Clip path

 Each entity possesses distinct laws that employers need to follow.
 Incorporating a holding company in Trinidad and Tobago can take up to a month.

-However, once the process is complete, employers can build a legal presence in the county, hire employees, and set up payrolls.
+However, once the process is complete, employers can build a legal presence in the country, hire employees, and set up payroll.

 • Register as a legal entity with the registrar